belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 - required: When set to true, an error is returned when the custom field is not defined in a Paas
 - default: When set, a Paas without the custom field set will use this default instead.
-- template: When set to a valid go template, the template is processed against the current Paas and PaasConfig end results are added as one or more custom fields in the applicationset.
+- template: When set to a valid go template, the template is processed against the current Paas and PaasConfig end results are added as one or more custom fields in the ApplicationSet.

-!!!
-Note
+!!! note

     `required` and `default` are mutually exclusive.

 When set, a Paas can set these custom_fields, which brings them to the generators field in the Application created by the ApplicationSet for this specific Paas.

 #### Example of how a custom field operates

-Image than on a cluster with
+Imagine that on a cluster with

 - a PaasConfig as defined in [Example PaasConfig with a capability](#example-paasconfig-with-a-capability), and
 - an ApplicationSet as defined in [Example capability ApplicationSet](#example-ApplicationSet),